saurabh-annadate/CMIP6_analysis/readme.md

 ### Install Xming server

-Use the Xming setup provided with the repo and install it.
+Use the Xming setup file provided with the repo and install it.
 It is used to visualise the netCDF files using NCVIEW.